jareware/pointing-fingers/README.md

 ## Examples

-This is an example that uses all available options:
+This is an example Mocha test that uses all available options:

 ```js
 /* eslint-env mocha */